-Five years ago, I walked away from roles at Harvard and Stanford to join the Minerva Schools at KGI as its Founding Dean and Chief Academic Officer.
+Five years ago, I walked away from roles at Harvard and Stanford to join Minerva University as its Founding Dean and Chief Academic Officer.
 At the time, Minerva existed only as a bold concept, but promised the opportunity to build a better university from scratch.
 I have dedicated many years of my career to understanding how people think and learn, and joining Minerva was a once-in-a-lifetime opportunity to use systematically decades of research on the science of learning to help students succeed.

 There have been many proof points over the past five years that our approach at Minerva is not only attracting some of the world’s brightest young minds, but also is delivering superior outcomes when compared to the world’s most respected traditional universities.
 Today, I am pleased to share a significant proof point that further confirms that Minerva is delivering unparalleled student learning outcomes.

 This past year, Minerva administered the Collegiate Learning Assessment (CLA+), a standardized test that assesses critical thinking, problem solving and written expression, to assess what our students learned during a single academic year.
 In fall 2016, Minerva freshmen performed in the 95th percentile compared to freshmen at other schools — we are highly selective, and expected a result like this.
 However, by spring 2017, just eight months later, those same Minerva freshmen performed at the 99th percentile when compared to the seniors at all the other institutions.
 But more than that: Minerva was ranked number 1 of all schools that administered the test.
 The average score of our students at the end of their freshman spring term was higher than the scores of senior graduating classes at every other university and college that administered the test.